mozilla/treeherder/docs/rest_api.rst

 We provide a library, called treeherder-client, to simplify interacting with the REST API.
-It is maintained inside the Treeherder repository, but you can install your own copy from pypi using pip:
+It is maintained inside the Treeherder repository, but you can install your own copy from PyPI using pip:

 .. code-block:: bash